 We recognise that everyone is different, therefore we customise our four session program to ensure your needs are met.
-With our flexible approach we make it easy for our clients, their families, carers and other treating practitioners to access the support they need in the environment where it is most effective, including their home or within their community.
+With our flexible approach we make it easy for you, your families, carers and other treating practitioners to access the support they need in the environment where it is most effective, including your home or within your community.